 Based on user average of 100 puffs per cartridge, each puff of a 200 mg vape pen delivers approximately 2 mg of CBD.
 If you have determined that your goal is to vape 20 mg of CBD per day, and you have a 30 mg vape cartridge, you would want to vape 2/3 of the cartridge.
 Vaping CBD is considered to be the fastest-acting CBD delivery method, but also lasts the shortest amount of time.

 A single gummy commonly contains 20-30 mg of CBD.
 If this is your targeted dosage, it’s easy to pop a gummy for the day.
 When selecting your gummies, it’s important to pay close attention to the CBD content.
 Some gummies contain far less CBD than ours, so you would need to eat several at a time to achieve the same potential.

-Those new to hemp CBD commonly start with CBD tinctures.
-With tinctures, It’s easy to adjust the amount of CBD you take until you find your ideal.
+Those new to hemp-derived CBD commonly start with CBD oil tinctures.
+With tinctures, It’s easy to adjust the amount of CBD you take until you find your ideal dosage.
 CBD tinctures are quite versatile.
 You can simply swallow your tincture or add it to your foods or beverages.
-For the best results, hold the tincture under your tongue for 15-20 seconds before swallowing.
+For the best results, hold under your tongue for 15-20 seconds before swallowing.